 Italian Pan Fried Tomatoes, an easy Italian appetizer or side dish.
-Serve with a side of crusty Italian bread, some slice Parmesan cheese and you may not need anything else!
+Serve with a side of crusty Italian bread, a few slices of Parmesan cheese and your side dish may become your main dish!

-If someone asked me at the beginning of summer what I would be most looking forward to, to eat of course, this amazing, delicious, fabulous dish would win hands down: Pan Fried Tomatoes.
+If someone asked me at the beginning of summer what I would be most looking forward to eating, it would be this amazing, delicious, fabulous dish!
+Pan Fried Tomatoes.

 The recipe was given to me by my mother-in-law and I can tell you that most of my Italian friends have never eaten it and when they do they feel the same way about it that I do.